Mastering the Nine Patch Quilt Block: A Beginner’s Guide

 Design Variations for the Nine Patch Quilt Block

-• Disappearing Nine Patch: Make a traditional Nine Patch block, then cut it into quarters and rearrange the pieces to create a new design.
+A Disappearing Nine Patch starts with a traditional Nine Patch block, then cuts it into four sections and rearranges them to create a completely different look.

 Keep Up with Treeline Quilting